strapi/design-system/CONTRIBUTING.md

 The Strapi Design System is an open-source project administered by [the Strapi team](https://strapi.io/company).
 We appreciate your interest and efforts to contribute to the Design System.

-All efforts to contribute are highly appreciated, we recommend you talk to a maintainer prior to spending a lot of time making a pull request that may not align with the project roadmap.
+All efforts to contribute are highly appreciated, we recommend you open an issue prior to spending a lot of time making a pull request that may not align with the project roadmap.

 ## Code of Conduct